List of Dragon Tales episodes

-The following is a list of episodes from the 1999 animated TV series, Dragon Tales, which ran from September 6, 1999, to November 25, 2005.
+The following is a list of episodes from the 1999 animated TV series, Dragon Tales, which ran from September 6, 1999, to April 11, 2005.

 Series overview

 Episodes

-Dragon Tales consists of 94 episodes, 40 in the first, 25 in the second, and 29 in the third season.
+Dragon Tales consists of 94 episodes, 40 in the first, 24 in the second, and 30 in the third season.
+Many of the third season's episodes are merely repeats from the second season, with only 13 original episodes produced for the third season.
+There are 78 original episodes total.
 There was also a special one-off episode called "Let's Start a Band!" which aired in 2003.
-Season 1 uses cel animation while all others use digital ink and paint.
+Season 1 uses cel animation while seasons 2 and 3 use digital ink and paint.